380wmda999/phpQuery/README.md

-fix phpQuery encoding problem on phpQuery/DomDocumentWrapper.php  on line 362 - 385
+<pre style="word-wrap: break-word; white-space: pre-wrap;">fix phpQuery encoding problem on phpQuery/DomDocumentWrapper.php  on line 362 - 385
 fix the method like this :
 	/**
 	 * Repositions meta[type=charset] at the start of head.
 Bypasses DOMDocument bug.